 For as long as I can remember, the Lock Screen’s date and time display has been centered somewhere within the top 1/3 of the display.
 Apple doesn’t provide any options in iOS for customizing the Lock Screen’s date and time display positioning, and with that in mind, it may come as no surprise that the jailbreak community has developed its own means of doing so.

-Arizona is a newly released and free jailbreak tweak by iOS developer Luki120 that imbues users with the ability to reposition the Lock Screen’s date and time display however they wish:
+Arizona is a free jailbreak tweak by iOS developer Luki120 that imbues users with the ability to reposition the Lock Screen’s date and time display however they wish:

 In the screenshot examples above, you can see that we’ve used Arizona to adjust the position of the Lock Screen’s date and Time display in a few different ways — both different from iOS’ native centered, top-1/3 aesthetic.
 In one example, we align it to the right side of the screen, while in the other example, we align it down and to the left.